Cleofas02/First_web/README.md

 # Cleofas02.github.io
-eth ny school project and also my first website 6/3/2023
+the my school project and also my first website 6/3/2023